About Riviera Maya, Mexico

-In 1975, mexican government decided to aide the development of the of the coastal area, creating the state of Quintana Roo, a name of a writer and prominent politicar leader in the struggle of Mexican Independence.
-Hundreds of monuments are hidden in the interior of the state, some, like those of Tulum and Coba are of special interest.
+In 1975, the mexican government decided to aide in the development of the of the coastal area, creating the state of Quintana Roo, the name of a writer and prominent politicar leader in the struggle for Mexican Independence.
+Hundreds of monuments are hidden in the interior of the state.
+Some, like those in Tulum and Coba are of special interest.

-All manner of tourist services have been created since 1975 in an unprecedented campaign, cities like Cancun resulted from this development.
-The Riviera Maya stretches over nearly 100 miles of coastline just south of Cancun from Puerto Morelos to the Sian Ka’an Biosphere Reserve.
-Once home to small fishing villages, the Riviera Maya coastline has since been developed into a modern tourist corridor offering the very best of high-end luxury resorts, fine dining, nightlife, spa retreats, shopping and golf in Mexico.
+All manner of tourist services have been created since 1975 in an unprecedented campaign.
+Cities like Cancun resulted were the results of this development.
+The Riviera Maya stretches over nearly 100 miles of coastline, from south of Cancun, in Puerto Morelos to the Sian Ka’an Biosphere Reserve.
+Once home to small fishing villages, the Riviera Maya coastline has since been developed into a modern tourist corridor offering the very best of high-end luxury resorts, fine dining, nightlife, spa retreats, shopping and golf.

 The Riviera Maya is far more laid back than the high rise hustle and bustle of Cancun.
 The hotel zone of Cancun is far more touristy and Americanized.